Svetoslavb04/AutoMarkt-REST-API/README.md

 `AWS_AccessKeyID, AWS_SecretAccessKey` are optinal if you use AWS S3 for storing images

+2. Set your origin in server.js
-2. open a command prompt and run `npm install` to install the dependencies
+3. open a command prompt and run `npm install` to install the dependencies
-3. run `npm start` and make requests
+4. run `npm start` and make requests

 ## Authentication
 The API uses **refresh access tokens** for authentication.
 On request which requires authentication the API verifies the **access token** if present.
 If it is not valid or not present the server checks for a refresh token and if so whether it is valid.
 On valid token the server sets a cookie with **access token**.
 If there is no **refresh token**, user should login.